akiellor/idea.js/README.md

 Developing
 ----------

-1. Modify the 'installation.dir' property in the gradle-idea.properties to match your installation of IntelliJ.
+1. Modify the `installation.dir` property in the gradle-idea.properties to match your installation of IntelliJ.

-2. `$ gradle build` to build a distribution of the plugin into 'build/distributions/', this plugin can be installed via the 'Settings -> Plugins' within IntelliJ
+2. `$ gradle build` to build a distribution of the plugin into `build/distributions/`, this plugin can be installed via the `Settings -> Plugins` within IntelliJ.

-3. `$ gradle idea` to build intellij project files suitable for development
+3. `$ gradle idea` to build intellij project files suitable for development.